-What is the opposite of “held”?
+What is the Opposite(Antonym) of “held”?

 The antonyms of held are released, let go, and dropped.
 These antonyms describe the opposite action of holding something or someone.

-See all the antonyms of “held”
+Explore all Antonyms of “held”

 Learn when and how to use these words with these examples!